Skip to main content

 10 mentions Positive Neutral Negative

-The game's story aspect is generally viewed as underdeveloped, with players noting a lack of depth and progression in the narrative.
+The game's story aspect is generally viewed as underdeveloped, with players noting a lack of depth and direction in the narrative.
 While the addition of a near story mode offers some enjoyment, many feel it is too simplistic and lacks the engaging elements needed to fully invest players.
-The remastered version, while great for learning songs, misses out on the story-driven missions that provided a sense of direction and progression in earlier iterations.
+The remastered version, while great for learning songs, misses the story-driven missions that provided a sense of progression and purpose in earlier iterations.

 • “The story-driven element of the game makes you feel like you have proof of the game's educational bend.”